 As mentioned above, referral traffic is one thing, but with all the data being collected regarding each visitor and session, you should be able to optimize your landing pages and content more efficiently.
 For example, by looking at engagement rate, conversions, and average time spent on each particular page, you will be able to test different elements that can help your overall conversion rate and push people further into your sales funnel.

-FAQs: Referral Traffic
+FAQs: Referral Traffic in SEO

 Now that we have a solid foundation of information regarding what referral traffic is, as well as how and why we should track it, we have collected a few of the most frequently asked questions to round out your knowledge of referral traffic.